Shangrila-VHP/shangrila-vhp/README.md

 ---

-**Shangrila Veterans Healing Places**: Creating and encouraging the creation of Safe Havens for Veterans
+**Shangrila Veterans Healing Places**: Creating and encouraging the creation of Safe Havens.
+Starting with veterans and single-parents.

 At **Shangrila Veterans Healing Places**, our mission is to provide safe and secure environments where veterans can find hope and healing.
 We believe that every veteran deserves a stable and comfortable place to call home.
 Effectively working towards eliminating homelessless across the worldwide veterans and first-responder populations.
+It would be ideal to focus on the veteran and single parents category first.
+Then, scale the operations worldwide and focusing on helping address affordable housing at a price point that will help individuals and families retire with a great nest-egg.

 Our approach involves collaborating with governments and advocating for sustainable solutions to veteran homelessness.
 Here are our key principles: